block-sync-one/solblaze-detox/README.md

-# SolBlaze CTN - Clean The Network
+# SolBlaze Detox - Clean The Network

 **A public good initiative by SolanaHub to strengthen the Solana network through intelligent validator selection.**

-SolBlaze CTN (Clean The Network) is a web application that helps Solana stakers identify poorly performing validators and seamlessly migrate their stake to high-quality, trusted validators.
+SolBlaze Detox is a web application that helps Solana stakers identify poorly performing validators and seamlessly migrate their stake to high-quality, trusted validators.
 By improving validator selection across the network, we enhance Solana's security, performance, and decentralization for everyone.

 ## What This App Does